marckimbrey/js101-guide/guides/welcome/guide.md

                                                       /___/
 ```

-Welcome to the JS101 guide...
+# Welcome to JS101!

+The world of Javascript is a big place.
+Let us help you get on the right path...

-Create a file called welcome.js with the following code:
+Create a file called hello.js and save the following code:

 ```
 console.log('hello javascript')